Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Introduction

-In the entropy coding part, different entropy models have been proposed for the latent representations.
-In earlier schemes \cite{soft_to_hard, Lossy_image, Real_time, end_to_end}, the quantized symbols are assumed to be independent and identically distributed (i.i.d.) and followed a simple marginal distribution, such as Gaussian scale mixture (GSM) (zero-mean Gaussian with different scales).
-Once these distribution parameters are fully trained, the probability table of the latent representations is fixed in encoding and decoding, which are used by the entropy coding to losslessly compress the quantized latents.
-Since the entropy model is overly simplified, the performances of these methods are compromised.
+In earlier schemes \cite{soft_to_hard, Lossy_image, end_to_end}, the quantized latent representations or latents are assumed to be independent and identically distributed and followed a simple marginal distribution.
+Once the parameters of the distribution are trained, the probability of all latents is fixed for all images, which is used by the entropy encoding and decoding of the quantized latents.
+Since a fixed entropy model is used, the performances of these methods are compromised.

-To improve the entropy model, the hyperprior approach is developed.
-In \cite{Variational}, the authors proposed to estimate the probability distribution of the latent representations with a GSM model, where the scale parameter is estimated by a hyperprior module, which is coded and sent to the decoder.
-This achieves adaptive entropy coding for different images, which allows it to get better performance than BPG (4:4:4).

-In \cite{Joint}, the Gaussian mixture model (GMM) is proposed for the hyperprior.
-In addition, an autoregressive context model is introduced to predict each latent representation from its causal context.

-In \cite{channel}, to minimize serial processing, the latent representations are split into two slices.
-The first slice is coded using a Gaussian entropy model and a hyperprior.
-The second slice is coded using both the hyperprior and the decoded symbols in the first slice.
+To improve the entropy coding performance, recent methods consider the correlation of neighboring pixels or latents (contexts), and achieve image-adaptive entropy coding.
+To estimate the joint probability with manageable complexity, the chain rule is usually used, which factorizes the joint probability into products of conditional probabilities.

-Other models have been used for latent representations.
-For example, PixelCNN \cite{pixelCNN} employs 256-way softmax distribution to predict each pixel, but its complexity is very high.
-In \cite{pixelCNN++}, the PixelCNN++ is proposed, which uses the discretized logistic mixture distribution to simplify the complexity of \cite{pixelCNN}.
+In PixelCNN \cite{pixelCNN}, masked convolutional networks are used to predict the distribution of each pixel value, conditioned on the causal neighbors in an autoregressive manner, which is used for image generation and image decoder in an autoencoder.
+In \cite{pixelCNN++}, the PixelCNN++ is proposed, which uses the discretized logistic mixture distribution to reduce the complexity of \cite{pixelCNN}.
 In \cite{L3C}, PixelCNN++ is applied to lossless image compression.

-In \cite{tuya_2019}, the Laplacian distribution was used for lossy compression, which achieved the highest PSNR and MS-SSIM performance for low bit-rate in 2019 CVPR Workshop and Challenge on Learned Image Compression (CLIC) \cite{2019_CLIC}.
+To help the estimation of the conditional probabilities of the latents, the hyperprior network is introduced in \cite{Variational}, where a hyper encoder network is used to extract some hyperpriors from the latents, which are coded as side information and sent to a hyper decoder network.
+The latter uses the reconstructed hyperpriors to estimate the conditional probability of the latents, thereby making the entropy model image-dependent and spatially adaptive.

+In \cite{Variational}, the conditional probability of each latent is assumed to follow a zero-mean Gaussian scale mixture (GSM) model, which achieves better performance than BPG (4:4:4).
+In \cite{Joint}, the non-zero-mean Gaussian mixture model (GMM) is further proposed.
+In addition, the autoregressive context model in \cite{pixelCNN} is introduced to estimate the conditional probability of each latent from both the hyperpriors and its spatial context.